undo-insurance/careers/backend-engineer.md

 ## What we offer
 At UNDO you will experience a work culture like nowhere else.
 We strive to hire people that care about our customers, our product, their colleagues and their craft.
 We work at a very high pace, but make sure to maintain a culture of celebration at all times.
 In addition we know, what engineers are worth, so we offer:
-* Highly competitive salary and the possibility of taking part in our key hire equity pool - based on skillset and experience
+* Highly competitive salary and the possibility of obtaining equity in the company from a key hire pool - based on skillset and experience
 * Lots of responsibilities
 * A team of caring co-workers
 * A Macbook Pro or similar work laptop